grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 Organizations may also employ the use of financial incentives (also known as "bug bounties" ) to further encourage external security researchers to report discovered vulnerabilities.
 Bug bounty programs can be tailored to the organization’s needs.
 Bounties can be operated indefinitely or over a defined period of time and can be offered to the general public or to a curated group.
 Organizations may run public and private bounties simultaneously and could choose to offer partially credentialed access to certain participants in order to evaluate security vulnerabilities from privileged vantage points.

-systems and hosted applications are monitored for vulnerabilities {{ insert: param, ra-05_odp.01 }} and when new vulnerabilities potentially affecting the system are identified and reported;
+systems and hosted applications are monitored for vulnerabilities frequency for monitoring systems and hosted applications for vulnerabilities is defined; and when new vulnerabilities potentially affecting the system are identified and reported;

-systems and hosted applications are scanned for vulnerabilities {{ insert: param, ra-05_odp.02 }} and when new vulnerabilities potentially affecting the system are identified and reported;
+systems and hosted applications are scanned for vulnerabilities frequency for scanning systems and hosted applications for vulnerabilities is defined; and when new vulnerabilities potentially affecting the system are identified and reported;

 vulnerability monitoring tools and techniques are employed to facilitate interoperability among tools;